Iowa court: Abortion not protected by state constitution

 The state Supreme Court returned the waiting-period case to district court.

+The opinion released Friday and written by Justice Edward Mansfield said the court isn’t obligated to abide by precedent, especially in cases evaluating constitutional rights or in cases decided recently.

-The reversal of the decision after just four years reflects a dramatic change in the court’s makeup.
-Gov. Kim Reynolds has named four justices since 2017, and six of the seven people on the court have been appointed by Republican governors.
+The reversal reflects a dramatic change in the court’s makeup.
+Gov. Kim Reynolds has named four justices since 2017, and six of the seven people on the court were appointed by Republican governors.

+But Mansfield rejected the argument by legal scholars and law professors that said shifting opinions on such important matters within a short period of time feeds into the idea that courts are politicized.

+“We do not agree that every state supreme court decision is entitled to some minimum try-out period before it can be challenged,” he said.

+“If the majority truly wants to leave this issue to the will of the people, it should let the people have their say through the ongoing constitutional amendment process,” she said.

+If lawmakers approve the amendment next year, a vote could come as soon as 2024.

-Reynolds, an outspoken opponent of abortion rights, and Republicans in the Legislature have repeatedly said they hoped the court would overturn the 2018 ruling.
-With that in mind, Reynolds and GOP lawmakers gave the governor more control over the panel that chooses which lawyers and judges are nominated for court positions.
+Reynolds, an outspoken opponent of abortion rights, and Republicans in the Legislature have repeatedly said they hoped the court would overturn the 2018 ruling, and GOP lawmakers gave the governor more control over the panel that chooses nominations for court positions.

-The 2018 decision had made Iowa the sixth state — with Alaska, Florida, Kansas, Montana and Minnesota — where a right to abortion was recognized by the state’s high court.
+The 2018 decision made Iowa the sixth state — with Alaska, Florida, Kansas, Montana and Minnesota — where abortion rights were recognized by the state’s high court.

-In Montana, a challenge to abortion restrictions that could test that state’s high court opinion is before the Supreme Court.
+In Montana, a challenge to abortion restrictions that could test its high court opinion is before the Supreme Court.

 In Iowa, Reynolds has demurred on questions of what exceptions she would accept.
 She said last month she is “proud of the legislation she signed in 2018,” including the ban on abortions once cardiac activity is detected, as early as six weeks and often before many women know they are pregnant.
 The measure included exceptions to protect the life of the mother and in pregnancies that result from incest or rape.